piafle3005/group3/use-cases/use-case-27.md

 ### Success End Condition

-Data is available, and can therefore be used to generated reports on specific population information.
+Data is available, and can therefore be used to generated reports on specific continent population information.

 ### Failed End Condition

-Data is unavailable, and the organisation is unable to produce reports on specific population information.
+Data is unavailable, and the organisation is unable to produce reports on specific continent population information.

 ### Primary Actor